 The first-line treatment for type 2 diabetes involves making changes to your lifestyle, through diet, weight control and physical activity.

 Medication for diabetes, whether in tablet or injection form, is definitely not the only way to control your blood sugar (glucose) levels.
+In fact, there is evidence that many people who lose weight and adopt a low carbohydrate diet can control their blood sugar enough to be able to reduce or even stop their medication.

 The food you eat on a daily basis plays an important role in managing your diabetes, as well as ensuring you keep well and have enough energy for your daily activities.
 The same healthy eating principles apply whether you have diabetes or not.
 In fact, getting the whole family to eat this sort of balanced diet if you have diabetes can benefit their health as well as yours.
-Including foods from each of the main food groups described below will provide your body with the essential nutrients.
-See also separate leaflet called Healthy Eating.

 Fruit and vegetables